wavefrontHQ/docs/pages/doc/tracing_ui_overview.md

 2. In the cloned dashboard, add your own charts or customize the RED metrics charts.
 <!---(Use the [ts_countersum](ts_countersum.html) function to display RED metrics.)-->

-After you save the clone, you can find it by name from the **Dashboards** menu of the task bar, and you can use it to drill down to the Traces browser.
+After you save the clone, you can find it by name from the **Dashboards** menu of the task bar, and you can use it to drill down to the Traces Browser.

 ### Save Charts in the Service Dashboard

-View queries used in the charts of the default service dashboard and save these charts to your dashboard.
+View queries used in the charts of the default Service Dashboard and save these charts to your dashboard.

 <table style="width: 100%;">
   <tr>